 Who Pays Transfer Taxes in Georgia: the Buyer or the Seller?

-In Georgia, the most typical situation is for the seller to pay the transfer tax.
+In Georgia, the seller typically pays the transfer tax.

 That being said, you can't assume that just because you're a buyer you're off the hook.
 While in most cases the seller will pay the transfer tax, it's not law.
 Everything that has to do with who pays what is taken care of during the negotiation phase.